Paul de Groot

-Saul "Paul" de Groot (Amsterdam, 19 July 1899 – Bussum, 3 August 1986) was a Dutch politician of the Communist Party of the Netherlands (CPN).
+Saul "Paul" de Groot (19 July 1899 – 3 August 1986) was a Dutch politician of the Communist Party of the Netherlands (CPN).
 He was also a member of the House of Representatives for the CPN and chief editor of the party newspaper De Waarheid.

 Biography

 De Groot was the son of a Jewish diamond cutter in Amsterdam.
 He and his parents left for Antwerp in search of work.
 After primary school, De Groot jr. worked as an apprentice diamond cutter.
-When Antwerp was threatened by German troops after the outbreak of the First World War the De Groot family fled to the neutral Netherlands and temporarily settled in Amsterdam.
+When Antwerp was threatened by German troops after the outbreak of the First World War, the De Groot family fled to the neutral Netherlands and temporarily settled in Amsterdam.
 Son Paul got a job with a cigar maker who taught him the principles of socialism.
 In 1916 he returned to Antwerp with his parents.
 De Groot jr. became a diamond worker and joined the General Diamond Workers' Union of Belgium (ADB) and the Socialist Young Watch.

 Training

 Impressed by the October Revolution (1917), he participated in the founding conference of the United Communist Party of Belgium and became a member of the party board.
-Because of his participation in the agitation against the (temporary) occupation of the Ruhr area, in which Belgian troops also participated, he had to flee Germany in October 1923.
+Because of his participation in the agitation against the (temporary) occupation of the Ruhr, in which Belgian troops also participated, he had to flee Germany in October 1923.
 After a short stay in France, De Groot relocated to Amsterdam in the autumn of 1925.
-He was active in the General Dutch Diamond Workers' Union (ANDB) and in the Communist Party Holland (CPH), the predecessor of the Communist Party of the Netherlands (CPN).
+He was active in the General Diamond Workers' Union of the Netherlands (ANDB) and in the Communist Party Holland (CPH), the predecessor of the Communist Party of the Netherlands (CPN).

 Party board member

-After a purge of political leadership enforced by Moscow, De Groot joined the party board of the CPN in February 1930.
+After a purge of political leadership enforced by Moscow under the leadership of Kees Schalker, De Groot joined the party board of the CPN in February 1930.
 Because of his activist past, great readability (besides Karl Marx he also read Heinrich Heine), intelligence, journalistic qualities and tactical insight, he stood head and shoulders above his fellow directors.
 This and his almost slavish loyalty to Stalin led to De Groot becoming political secretary of the party in 1938, which had since been renamed Communist Party of the Netherlands.
 He formed the party presidency with Lou Jansen and Jan Dieters.
 He also became editor-in-chief of the newspaper Het Volksdagblad.
 He turned out to be a headstrong, often capricious and suspicious leader.
+By the late 30s he was seen as the de-facto leader of the CPN, but this was not publicly announced and the position of chairman was retained by Ko Beuzemaker.